This post was updated in July 2020. It was originally my first post on this blog in December 2016. ๐ด

 If you found it relevant, please share it with your audience or colleagues who want to jump-start on AWS in 2020.

-On any interesting links, please feel free to add in comments, I’ll keep it updated with your feedback.
+For any interesting links, please feel free to add them in the comments; I’ll keep it updated with your feedback.

 That’s all folks!